 months to June‚ unchanged from the May survey‚ the ONS said.

 earnings rose 1.6% in the three months to June.

 of South African bonds including repo transactions on Tuesday after

-net purchases of R178.641m of local bonds on Monday‚ data released
+net sales of R827.382m of local bonds on Monday‚ data released by

 of local bonds excluding repo transactions on Tuesday after net sales

 of R1.073bn of local bonds on Monday.